-Ellipse inherits from GraphicalPrimitive2D string : $\mathbf{c}\mathbf{x}$ cy : string string {use="optional" default="0.0"} $\mathbf{cz}$ : string : rx string {use="optional"} ry :
+Ellipse inherits from GraphicalPrimitive2D cx : string cy : string cz : string {use="optional" default="0.0"} rx : string ry : string {use="optional"}

-3.4.5 Text elements
+4.3.5 Text elements

 In order to draw text, we use the text element from SVG with slight modifications.
-Like the text element in SVG, our text element has the attributes font-family to specify which font to use and font-size to specify the size of the font.
-Both attributes are optional.
-If specified, font-size must be a positive absolute or relative size.
+Like the text element in SVG, our text element has the optional attributes font-family to specify which font to use and font-size to specify the size of the font.
+If specified, font-size must be a positive value.
+It can be either an absolute value or a relative value.
+In the case of a relative value it specifies a percentage of the height of the corresponding object.
+Combinations of absolute and relative values as for the point objects in other objects are not allowed.

 For reasons of simplicity, we limit the display of text to normal text, outlined or filled-outlined text are not supported.
-Also in order to simplify text display we think it would be best practice if programs would limit the choice of the font-family attribute to the generic families serif, sansserif and monospace.
+Also in order to simplify the text display we think it would be best practice if programs would limit the choice of the font-family attribute to the generic families serif, sansserif and monospace.
 But since those only apply to western languages, it make sense to use other values for font-familie in certain cases.

-The horizontal alignment of text element can be specified by the text-anchor attribute.
+The horizontal alignment of a text element can be specified by the text-anchor attribute.
 Allowed values are start, middle and end.
-SVG does not seem to provide any means for the vertical alignment of text, therefore in order to make it easier for implementers we don't.
+SVG does not seem to provide any means for the vertical alignment of text, therefore in order to make it easier for implementers we did not add it either.
 On the other hand if people think that this is a necessary feature, we can either extend the allowed values for the text-anchor attribute, or we can add a second attribute with the same allowed values to do vertical text alignment.
 Depending on the value of the text-anchor attribute, the x, y and z attributes of the text element either specify the left bottom corner, the middle bottom position or the right bottom corner of the text.
 As in rectangles and ellipses, the z attribute is optional and its default value is 0.0.

 The text element has two more attributes.
-One is called font-weight and specifies wether a font is to be drawn bold.
+One is called font-weight and specifies whether a font is to be drawn bold.
 The only values allowed for font-weight are bold and normal.
-Likewise the font-style attribute determines wether a font is to be drawn italic or normal and consequently the only allowed values are italic and normal.
+Likewise the font-style attribute determines whether a font is to be drawn italic or normal and consequently the only allowed values are italic and normal.
 Both attributes are optional.

 Text inherits from GraphicalPrimitive1D

-х : string
+X : string

 У : string

-z : string {use="optional" default=" $0.0$ "}
+z : string {use="optional" default="0.0"}

 font-family : string {use="optional"}

 font-size : string {use="optional"}

 font-weight : string {use="optional"}

 font-style : string {use="optional"}

-text-anchor : string {use="optional"}
+text-anchor : string $\{use="optional"\}$